The Early Music Ensemble (EME) specializes in the unique,

 intuition, and expression.
 EME offers ensembles for both

 Mondays and Wednesdays, 7:10–9:00 pm, Recital Hall, Ann E.

-Your Choral Placement Hearing will be very short (10
+Choral Placement Hearings are very short (10 minutes or

 it as a miniature voice lesson with an